shib0li/THIS-ODE/README.md

 |       PTucker      |       Tucker       |
 |      THIS-ODE      |     NODE_noise     |

+# License

+THIS-ODE is released under the MIT License, please refer the LICENSE for details

 # Getting Involved
 Feel free to submit Github issues or pull requests.
 Welcome to contribute to our project!